billp72/netcreative1/content/projects/writingsolutions.md

 </ul>

 ## OUTCOME
-Upon successful completion of the design and prototype, it has been approved for development
+After completing the design and prototype, it has been approved for development